 Spain’s best UNESCO sites are much more than just the Alhambra and the works of Antoni Gaudí: see if you’ve crossed off these UNESCO World Heritage Sites in Spain.

 Discover 10 world-class places to visit in Spain after the top Spanish sites.
-With 44 properties on the World Heritage List, Spain has the third-highest number of Unesco sites in the world.
+With 44 properties on the World Heritage List, Spain has the third-highest number of UNESCO sites in the world.
 Wherever you decide to live in the country you will always have a historic site nearby.
-If you’ve already seen the classics in Granada, Barcelona, and Seville, now it’s time to explore the less-visited places.
+If you’ve already seen the classics in Granada, Barcelona, and Sevilla, now it’s time to explore the less-visited places.
 From an iron bridge to a royal monastery, here’s a selection of the best UNESCO World Heritage Sites in Spain.

 - Palmeral of Elche

 - Royal monastery of Santa María de Guadalupe

 - Las Médulas

 - Renaissance monumental ensembles of Úbeda and Baeza

 - Vizcaya Bridge